Fast Fourier Transform

 the numerical working precision.

-We give a demonstration of 1-dimensional transformations using lists.
-By default, numerical expressions are converted to floats:
+Compute one-dimensional transformations using lists.
+By default, numerical expressions are converted to floating-point values:

 L := [1, 2^(1/2), 3*I, PI]: F := numeric::fft(L)